Tammy Hembrow Flaunts Flexibility In Plunging Crop Top And Tiny Shorts For Yoga Session

 Tammy Hembrow put her impressive flexibility on show on Instagram this week to promote her upcoming fitness app.
-The social media model wowed in a series of photos posted on February 8 which showed her in some difficult yoga positions wearing skimpy workout gear.
+The social media model wowed in a series of photos posted on February 8 which showed her in some challenging yoga positions while wearing skimpy workout gear.

-For the first photo, Tammy bent over backwards and pushed her torso up as she flaunted her tanned décolletage and slim waist.
-She rocked a skimpy, plunging white crop top with thin strings over both shoulders and a twist design above her navel.
+For the first shot, Tammy bent over backward and flaunted her tanned décolletage and toned abs.
+She rocked a skimpy, plunging white crop top with thin straps over both shoulders and a crisscrossed design at the bottom.

-She paired it with curve hugging shorts that sat in line with her slim waist but finished high on her thighs to show plenty of leg.
+She paired it with curve-hugging shorts which sat in line with her slim waist but finished high on her thighs to show plenty of leg.

-Tammy gave the camera a sultry look while upside down with her blond locks pulled into a slicked back bun.
+Tammy gave the camera a sultry look while upside down, her blond locks pulled into a slicked back bun.
 She showed off her multiple tattoos, including a palm tree on her bicep and a floral design on the left side of her torso.

-In the third snap, Tammy got into an impressive headstand with her elbows bent and her body as solid as a rock in a straight line.

-For the fourth and final image, the 26-year-old lay on her right side to give a better look at her jaw dropping curves.
-She relaxed on the mat with her arms stretched out over her head, again showing off her inkings as she looked at the camera.
+For the fourth and final image, the 26-year-old lay on her right side to give a better look at her jaw-dropping curves.
+She relaxed on the mat with her arms stretched out over her head, again showing off her ink as she looked at the camera.

-Tammy tagged her fitness account in the caption and on the first photo as she announced that her app would be launched soon.
+Tammy tagged her fitness account in the caption and on the first photo, as she announced that her app would be launching soon.

 Plenty of fans shared messages in the comments section.